-Dave works as the online coordinator for the GAA, and has worked in website management since the early days of the Internet, decades ago in 1996.
-If he’s not watching a Carolina basketball or football game, he’s probably driving his son to ice hockey practice.
-Like his son & daughter, Dave still dresses up for Halloween.
+Dave works as the online coordinator for the GAA and has worked in website management since the early days of the internet, decades ago in 1996.
+If he’s not watching a Carolina basketball or football game, he’s probably smoking ribs or a brisket.
+Like his son and daughter, Dave still dresses up for Halloween.

 Keith joined the Carolina Alumni Review in 2007 as associate editor, working on the magazine, website and social media.
-He also is an adjunct instructor in the School of Media and Journalism.
 When he’s not chasing commas, he’s usually grocery shopping, Instagramming his cooking or traveling.

-As manager of marketing and advertising, Andrea enjoys interacting with Carolina alumni and friends through social media – the memories a single photo shared on Facebook can evoke always amazes her.
-Andrea is married to her Carolina sweetheart, Hank, who she met on the first day of class at UNC.
-On the weekends, you’ll find her exploring the next new spot with Hank and their daughters Leighton and Scarlett, and English bulldog, Bentley, in tow.
+As manager of marketing and advertising, Andrea enjoys interacting with #UNCAlumni through digital marketing and social media – the memories a single photo shared on Instagram can evoke always amazes her.
+Andrea is married to her Carolina sweetheart, Hank, whom she met on the first day of class at UNC.
+On weekends, you’ll find her exploring the next new spot with Hank and their daughters Leighton and Scarlett, and English bulldog, Bentley, in tow.

 Diana has been working with the membership team since 2008.
 She adores fabulous footwear and has amassed a large collection of shoes.
 Diana’s fashion mantra is that clothing trends may come and go, but a fantastic shoe can last forever.